maet3608/nuts-flow/sphinx/source/introduction.rst

 provide a ``>>`` operator to chain iterators in pipelines to construct data flows.
 The result is a more explict flow of data.

 The following two examples show the same data flow.
-The first using Python's itertools and the second using **nuts-flow**:
+The first is using Python's itertools and the second is using **nuts-flow**:

 >>> from itertools import islice, ifilter
 >>> list(islice(ifilter(lambda x: x > 5, xrange(8)), 3))